digital-botanical-gardens-initiative/rdflib_trydb_globi/README.md

 │   │       └── qudtMappingToTryDb.txt              #mapping of units present in qudt
 │   └── matchNamesToOntology.py                     #given a list of names, match them to ontology entities from UBERON, PO, ENVO, PATO, etc.
-│── src                                             #main codes and functions for generating triples in turtle format │   ├── functions
+│── src                                             #main codes and functions for generating triples in turtle format │   ├── config.txt                                  #config file with locations to input, accessory and output files │   ├── functions
 │   │   │── data_processing.py                      #functions to parse files, dataframes and strings
 │   │   └── matchNamesBiologicalGender.py           #function to assign biological gender while maing the rdf triples